Find out what employers are looking for.

 (21 hours, 2 weeks)

-The genesis for Family Law in Ontario is England.
-To understand family law in the Province of Ontario, it is necessary to understand the legal system’s evolution within English speaking nations.
-This course will discuss and will provide a detailed overview of Family Law in the Province of Ontario.
-Marriage & Divorce will be discussed with specific reference to the Marriage Act, Constitution Act, 1867, the Ontario Children’s Law Reform Act, R.S.O 1990, Child, Youth and Family Services Act, 2017 and the Family Law Act, R.S.O 1990.
+The genesis for family law in Ontario is England.
+To understand family law in the province of Ontario, it is necessary to understand the legal system’s evolution within English-speaking nations.
+This course will discuss and provide a detailed overview of family law in the province of Ontario.
+Marriage & divorce will be discussed with specific reference to the Marriage Act, the Constitution Act 1867, the Ontario Children’s Law Reform Act R.S.O 1990, the Child, Youth and Family Services Act 2017, and the Family Law Act R.S.O 1990.

 (21 hours, 2 weeks)

 Understanding the structure and dynamics of a family is important to the practice of family mediation.
-This course will discuss the Family Systems Theory and highlight the impact separation and divorce can have on the family unit.
-Specifically, the physical, cognitive, social, and emotional implications on children and the parents.
-Students should gain insight into the re-negotiated family unit and learn about the impact this life change can have on all relationships involved and how to reinforce positive reciprocal relationships through the practice of mediation.
+This course will discuss family systems theory and highlight the impact separation and divorce can have on the family unit–specifically, the physical, cognitive, social, and emotional implications on children and the parents.
+Students should gain insight into the renegotiated family unit and learn about the impact this life change can have on all relationships involved.
+Students will learn how to reinforce positive reciprocal relationships through the practice of mediation.

-This course is accredited for 9 hours of training required by Family Mediation Canada (FMC) for the Cert.FRM designation
+This course is accredited for nine hours of training required by Family Mediation Canada (FMC) for the Cert.FRM designation.

 (21 hours, 2 weeks)

-Mediation requires that all parties are screened for appropriateness for mediation.
-All parties must be screened to be sure they are appropriate candidates.
+Mediation requires that all parties are screened to be sure they are appropriate candidates for mediation.
 Parties must be able to negotiate safely, voluntarily, and competently, free of danger & harm from the other.
 All parties must enter voluntarily.
-The process is vital for mediation to take place for the safety of the parties and mediator.
+The screening process is vital for the safety of the parties and the mediator.
 This will be discussed in exhaustive detail.
-This course includes 8.4 hours of live/synchronous sessions with the Instructor
+This course includes 8.4 hours of live/synchronous sessions with the instructor.

 Instructors